akifgoktas/Cafe-Menu-System/README.md

 ---

-## **Contributing**

-If you would like to contribute to this project, please follow the steps below:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/feature-name`).
-3. Make your changes and commit them (`git commit -am 'New feature added'`).
-4. Push the branch (`git push origin feature/feature-name`).
-5. Submit a Pull Request.

----

 ## **Contact**

 For more information about the project or to ask questions, feel free to reach out to me.